 Question to inspect

-Which buyers need proof-first AI implementation most urgently, and which service lanes should lead?
+Which buyers need review-first AI implementation most urgently, and which service lanes should lead?

 Public market positioning, digital commerce lane, workforce recovery story, and service architecture.